-Nowadays, boiling tea is often seen as a way to spoil perfectly good tea leaves.
+Nowadays, boiling tea is often seen as a way to spoil excellent tea leaves.
 However, if done right, this method of brewing tea deserves much more credit than it gets.

-In ancient times the tea boiled was often first compressed and then ground to a powder.
-To make the tea a pot of water with a pinch of salt (to make the water smoother) would be brought to a boil.
-The powdered tea would then be dropped in and continued to boil for some time.
-The resulting liquid would be thick and smooth, with frothy foam on top.
+In ancient times the boiled tea was first compressed then ground to a powder.
+To make the tea, one would bring a pot of water with a pinch of salt (to make the water smoother) to a boil.
+The powdered tea would then be dropped in and boiled for some time.
+The resulting liquid would be thick and smooth, with frothy foam.
 Much similar to present-day matcha!

 The Legend Of Boiling Tea

 Although this is but a legend, it holds a warm place in the heart of many tea enthusiasts around the world.

 It starts with Shennong, the Chinese God of agriculture and Chinese medicine.

 While sitting in the wilderness meditating, with a slowly boiling water kettle by his side, a single leaf dropped from a nearby tea bush and landed in his pot.
 Shennong’s senses were keen.
 He immediately realized the faint aroma coming from his kettle of a tea leaf being brewed.
 He felt the medicinal scent and knew it would be good for the body to drink this new brew.
 One sip was enough to taste the delicate aroma and feel its healing powers.
 Thus, the first tea was brewed.

 Although this requires boiling the tea leaves instead of flash-brewing them, we recommend taking a ceremonial approach to any tea session you are about to have.
 Treat the experience as you would with Gong Fu Cha.
 For this reason, it is best to have a portable heat source.
 Stove-top works fine, too, as long as you are willing to stay in your kitchen for the duration of the tea ritual.
 Plus, it would help if you prepared an extra tea kettle/thermos with hot boiled water for adding into the tea boiling vessel.